-The General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR), which applies directly in the Greece (see Question 1), sets out the following six principles that govern personal data processing:
+The EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) applies directly in Greece (see Question 1) and sets out the following six principles that govern personal data processing:

 - Lawful, fair, and transparent processing.
 Controllers must process personal data lawfully, fairly, and in a transparent manner in relation to the data subject.
 The European Data Protection Board has endorsed Article 29 Working Party guidelines on transparency (see European Commission: Guidelines on transparency under the GDPR (WP260) (April 11, 2018)). - Purpose limitation.
+Controllers:

-Controllers: - may only collect personal data for specified, explicit, and legitimate purposes; and - may not further process personal data for an incompatible purpose except for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes. - Data minimization.
+- may only collect personal data for specified, explicit, and legitimate purposes; and - may not further process personal data for an incompatible purpose except for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes. - Data minimization.
 Controllers may only process personal data that is adequate, relevant, and limited to what is necessary for the purposes of their processing. - Accuracy.
 Personal data must be accurate and up to date where necessary.
 Controllers must take every reasonable step to erase or rectify inaccurate date without delay. - Storage limitation.
 Controllers generally may not store personal data in a form that permits identification of data subjects for longer than is necessary for the purposes of their processing.
-There are again limited exceptions to this requirement under Article 89(1) of the GDPR, with appropriate technical and organizational measures to safeguard data subjects' rights and freedoms, for: - archiving purposes in the public interest; - scientific or historical research purposes; or - statistical purposes. - Integrity and confidentiality.
-Controllers must process personal data in a manner that ensures appropriate security, using appropriate technical and organizational measures to protect against: - unauthorized or unlawful processing; - accidental loss; - · destruction; or - · damage.
+With appropriate technical and organizational measures to safeguard data subjects' rights and freedoms, there are again limited exceptions under GDPR Article 89(1), for: - archiving purposes in the public interest; - scientific or historical research purposes; or - statistical purposes. - Integrity and confidentiality.
+Controllers must process personal data in a manner that ensures appropriate security, using appropriate technical and organizational measures to protect against: - unauthorized or unlawful processing; - accidental loss; - destruction; or - damage.